MicrosoftDocs/customer-insights/ci-docs/engagement-insights/configure-connections.md

 Connecting [Dynamics 365 Customer Insights audience insights](../audience-insights/index.yml) and engagement insights capabilities lets you see [reports on customer data](profile-reports.md).

 > [!IMPORTANT]
-> The audience insights environment you plan to connect must write the data to a customer's own Azure Data Lake Stoarge Gen 2 account.
-Audience insights administrators define this in the advanced settings when [creating an environment](../audience-insights/manage-environments.md#create-an-environment-in-an-existing-organization).
+> The audience insights environment you plan to connect must write the data to a customer's own Azure Data Lake Storage Gen 2 account.
+Audience insights administrators define this in the advanced settings when [creating an environment](../audience-insights/get-started-paid.md).

 ## Prerequisites